-It is the integration of two different discipline science (bio) and entrepreneurship.
-Actually, it is the smoothest sailing of innovation from academia to industry.
+Bioentrepreneurship is the integration of two different disciplines science (bio) and entrepreneurship.
+It is the smoothest sailing of innovation from academia to industry.
 Unlike other businesses, Biotech entrepreneurship is entirely academia-powered.

-It can also be defined as ‘the use of biological entities or any idea, related to sciences for purpose of acquiring profit and establishing a business.’
+It can also be defined as ‘the use of biological entities or any idea, related to sciences to acquire profit and establish a business.’

-Bioentrepreneurship is the sum of all activities necessary to build an enterprise that creates, build and commercialize the biotech products.
+Bioentrepreneurship is the sum of all activities necessary to build an enterprise that creates, build and commercializes the biotech products.

-There are several names referring to it such as BioE or science entrepreneurship or bioscience enterprise.
+Several names are referring to it such as BioE or science entrepreneurship or bioscience enterprise.
 Also, others include; life science entrepreneurship, entrepreneurship in biotechnology or biotechnology enterprise.

 - A researcher usually starts a business based on biotech.
 That’s why a bio-entrepreneur has a lot of data, and more knowledge about its product makes it easier to identify and solve problems.

-- A scientist develops an idea, invent something and then he/she will share it with the world, for-profit in return.
+- A scientist develops an idea, invent something and then share it with the world, a for-profit in return.
 In this way, not only the world and society getting benefit from that invention.
-But also, the inventor itself get a reward for his/her hard work.
+But also, the inventor itself gets a reward for his/her hard work.

 Entrepreneurship vs Bioentrepreneurship

-Certainly, there are similarities between bio-entrepreneurs and entrepreneurs like both must have a fantastic idea to start and to raise investment.
+Certainly, there are similarities between bio-entrepreneurs and entrepreneurs like both must have a fabulous idea to start and to raise investment.
 Also, marketing their products and managing their startup.